alexmonkey05/Datapack-Compiler/README.md

 - assignment
 	- `=`
 If the data types of the operands of an operation are different, an error occurs.
-However, in the case of `double` and `float`, no error occurs.
+However, in the case of `double`, `int` and `float`, no error occurs.
 ```
-1 + 1.0
+1 + "1"
 ```

 ```
-Runtime Error: Diffrent Type
+Runtime Error: Operand must have same type
-File FILENAME, line 2

-    1 + 1.0
-      ^
 ```
 The result of an operation follows the last operand.
 ex) 0.3 * 1 = 0